crossterm-rs/crossterm/README.md

 use crossterm::style::*;
 // this module is used for cursor related actions use crossterm::cursor::*;
-// this mudule is used for terminal related actions use crossterm::terminal::*;
+// this module is used for terminal related actions use crossterm::terminal::*;
-// this mudule is used for input related actions use crossterm::input::*;
+// this module is used for input related actions use crossterm::input::*;

 ```